kansasconsulting/kansas.edu.np/README.md

     </header>

     <section id="home">
-        <h2>Welcome to Kansas National and International Consultig Service</h2>
+        <h2>Welcome to Kansas National and International Consulting Service</h2>
         <p>We help students achieve their academic goals by providing expert guidance and counseling.</p>
     </section>